Mesnage-Org/pgfinder/docs/introduction.md

 This package is a product of work undertaken by the [Mesnage Lab](https://mesnagelab.weebly.com/) to improve the workflow for the analysis of bacterial peptidoglycans[[1]](#1)

-`pgfinder` automates the analysis pipeline of deconvoluted mass-spectroscopy data from <LAB MACHINE?> comparing peaks to a database of candidate monomers to identify potential matches.
+`pgfinder` automates the analysis pipeline of data from Liquid Chromatography Mass Spectrometry comparing deconvoluted masses to a database of theoretical monoisotopic masses.
 These candidate monomers form the basis of theoretical dimer and trimer masses which are in turn matched against possible candidates after determining possible modifications.
 A more detailed overview of the workflow is provided in the [methods](#methods).

 ## Background